Dataset Dashboard

 Select the

-option, and an alert will appear, prompting you to enter the provide a new dataset name, type your new dataset name and then clickRENAME
+Rename Datasetoption, and an alert will appear, prompting you to enter the provide a new dataset name, type your new dataset name and then clickRENAMEto rename the dataset.

 Clone a Dataset